 Other ingredients you will need are flour and olive oil (for browning the pork), and red wine vinegar to add to the sauce.

-Paprikash is traditionally served with hungarian noodles called nokedli.
-They are egg noodles and made in small pieces unlike than the noodles you are probably aquainted with.
+Paprikash is traditionally served with Hungarian noodles called nokedli.
+They are egg noodles and made in small pieces unlike than the noodles you are probably acquainted with.
 I’ve not yet tried my hand at making them but it’s on my list!
-When I’ve made this I’ve served with with standard ‘egg noodles’ from the supermarket – which is totally yum!
+When I’ve made this I’ve served with standard ‘egg noodles’ from the supermarket – which is totally yum!